Federal Laws on Spousal Spying: Electronic Communications Privacy Act

-I am worried about what my spouse is saying to my child when they talk on the phone; can I record their conversations?
+I am worried about what my spouse is saying to my child when they talk on the phone.
+May I record their conversations?

-If I taped my spouse’s telephone conversation illegally, what can I do with the information I obtain?
+If I taped my spouse’s telephone conversation illegally, what may I do with the information I obtained?